bootstrap-vue/bootstrap-vue/src/components/popover/README.md

 ## Target

-The target is the _trigger_ element (or component) that will trigger the popver.
+The target is the _trigger_ element (or component) that will trigger the popover.
 The target is specified via the `target` prop, and can be any of the following:

 - A string identifying the ID of the trigger element (or ID of the root element of a component)